nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `add n/Betsy Crowe e/pianistbetsy@smtp.com p/87988039 i/piano g/pop g/rock`

 **Things to Note**
-* To add the instruments and genres the musician specialises in using the `i/` and `g/` prefixes, you can only add the instruments and genres included in a pre-defined list of instruments and genres.
-Refer to the [tags](#show-all-valid-instruments-and-genres-tags) command for more information.
+* To add the instruments and genres the musician specialises in using the `i/` and `g/` prefixes, you can only add the instruments and genres included in a [pre-defined list](#show-all-valid-instruments-and-genres-tags) of instruments and genres.

 **Upon success:**